SleepyLili/tlapbot/README.md

 use the new prefix instead.)

 Tlapbot also automatically adds a command for each redeem in the redeems file.
+### Passive mode
+Tlapbot can also be run in passive mode.
+In passive mode, no redeems will be available, and Tlapbot will not send any messages.

+However, it will still give points to viewers, and track username changes.

+The Tlapbot dashboard will display a passive mode disclaimer instead of redeems.
 ### Tlapbot redeems types
 Tlapbot currently supports three different redeem types.
 Each type of a redeem works slightly differently, and displays differently on the redeems dashboard.